rphardy/GCDAssignmentSubmission/README.md

 # Getting and Cleaning Data Assignment Submission

-This Readme describes the analysis run_analysis.R, which performs the following on the UCI Human Aactivity Recognition dataset:
+This Readme describes the analysis run_analysis.R, which performs the following on the UCI Human Activity Recognition dataset:

 1) Sets the working directory, downloads the zipped data, unzips it.